-DDG has a program dedicated to Armed Violence Reduction (AVR), in which one of the key areas is Conflict Prevention.
+DDG has a program dedicated to Armed Violence Reduction (AVR), in which one of the key areas is conflict prevention.
 We work towards this goal by supporting local and international conflict prevention and resolution efforts through conflict sensitive programming and conflict management training.
 Line Brylle, AVR advisor at DDG, has recently returned from Afghanistan after delivering mediation training to 140 participants in these hubs; the courses were done in collaboration with and were adapted from the Canadian Institute for Conflict Resolution (CICR) trainings.
-Trainees were certified by the Institute on completion of the courses.
+Trainees were certified by the institute upon completion of the courses.
 Participants were mainly internally displaced persons and returnees from different sites in Kabul and Herat, but also included host community members, authorities and personnel from different organizations.

 Afghanistan has traditional systems of conflict management that have been practiced for hundreds of years.
 Shuras (traditional community committees in charge of conflict resolution), community leaders and religious leaders are generally responsible for resolving conflicts at the community level.
 In the traditional model of conflict mediation in Afghanistan the third party often referred to as the mediator is usually expected to provide opinions and advice, propose solutions or make a final binding judgement to the case.
 Therefore, the concept of a neutral and impartial mediator, facilitating dialogue between parties, was met with some skepticism when it was first introduced by Line and her team.
 Throughout the training period however, skepticism lessened considerably as participants learned a new way of approaching conflicts.

 The concept that was presented should be seen as an additional, rather than better tool for addressing conflict, and as an option rather than a replacement for traditional methods.
-The mediation model presented in the trainings aims at, building long term capacity by encouraging parties to find solutions by themselves.
-This model promotes a process in which solutions found are acceptable and satisfactory to all parties of a conflict while also aiming at restoring or maintaining relationships and collaboration.
+The mediation model presented in the trainings aims to build long-term capacity by encouraging parties to find solutions by themselves.
+This model promotes a process in which the solutions found are acceptable and satisfactory to all parties of a conflict, while also aiming at restoring or maintaining relationships and collaboration.

 The courses offer an excellent platform to foster dialogue around the need for sustainable conflict resolution.
 They also give a better insight into community needs and help us to identify the deeper, structural sources of instability that need to be addressed.
 Vital to our efforts is the inclusion of women in the courses, whose role in conflict management has traditionally been limited.